JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_2.md

 So thanks to the flexibility of name-based virtual hosts, Apache in your MAMP setup sees `MY_MACHINE.local:8888` and `localhost:8888` as two distinct and unique web servers.
 Which should make your life as web developer a bit easier.

+***

+*Developing With MAMP 2.1.4 • Part 2: Configuring Name-Based Virtual Hosts in MAMP (c) by Jack Szwergold*

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*

 [1]: http://httpd.apache.org/docs/2.2/vhosts/name-based.html "Apache HTTP Server • Name-based Virtual Host Support"